-Monthly capital expenditure is reported to our Business Investment Committee (BIC), which actively manages the capital programme and the associated regulatory and customer performance commitments.
+Monthly capital expenditure is reported to the Business Investment Committee (BIC), which actively manages the capital programme and the associated regulatory and customer performance commitments.
 This includes individual approvals of projects greater than £1m.

-At the start of this AMP we re-designed and expanded the hierarchy of investment categories used to record capital expenditure data.
+At the start of this AMP the hierarchy of investment categories used to record capital expenditure data was updated.

-This has created a structure which can be expanded as our reporting needs continue to develop in line with regulatory guidance.
+This has created a structure which can be expanded as reporting needs continue to develop in line with regulatory guidance.